MicrosoftDocs/azure-devops-docs/docs/pipelines/packages/nuget-restore.md

     > [!div class="mx-imgBorder"]
     > ![Feeds and authentication](media/feeds-and-authentication.png)

-8. In the service connection dialog that appears, enter the feed URL (make sure it matches what's in your NuGet.config) and the PAT you created in step 3.
+8. In the service connection dialog that appears, select the **External Azure DevOps Server** option and enter a connection name, the feed URL (make sure it matches what's in your NuGet.config) and the PAT you created in step 3.

     > [!div class="mx-imgBorder"]
     > ![NuGet service connection](media/service-connection.png)